sos011022/sos011022.github.io/_pages/about.md

 Hello,
-My name is Yu Fan (Van) Lin.
+My name is Yu-Fan (Van) Lin.
 I am a master's student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
 I am actively participating in various competitions and research projects as part of the ACVLAB team.

 Previously, I earned my bachelor's degree from the Department of Applied Mathematics at National Chung Hsing University (NCHU), where I engaged in multiple projects during my undergraduate studies.
 You can find my resume [here](https://drive.google.com/file/d/144pJuSJKy3wadpG3LUrX2sZNe9qzYQxc/view?usp=sharing) (last updated May 22, 2024).
 Currently, my research focuses on deep learning.

 My primary research interests include:
 * Multimodal Learning
 * Image/Video Processing

-*
-I am also enthusiastic about exploring other cutting-edge fields in artificial intelligence and data science!
+I am also enthusiastic about exploring other cutting-edge fields in artificial intelligence and data science.
+I actively seek opportunities for collaboration—let’s connect and share ideas to push boundaries together!

 # 🔥 News